mrphrazer/msynth/README.md

 The example database included in [database](/database/) contains all 1,293,020 combinations created by using three variables and the constants 0x0, 0x1 and 0x2 for up to 7 nodes (e.g., `((p0 + p1) * (p2 ^ 0x2))` or `((p0 - p2) << (p1 + p2))`).
 Larger pre-computed databases can be found [here](https://synthesis.to/code/simplification_databases.7z) (~31GB unzipped).
 Note that the code for pre-computing expressions is __not__ part of this repository.
 We plan to release it at some point in the future.

+## Stochastic Program Synthesis

+As an alternative to pre-computed lookup tables, msynth supports expression simplification via stochastic program synthesis.
+For a given complex arithmetic expression, msynth can learn a shorter expression that shares the same input-output behavior.
+For now, it is implemented as a stand-alone component.
+However, we plan to combine both simplification approaches in future.

 ## Example Usage

-First, let's generate a synthesis oracle that uses a pre-computed simplification database as input and clusters the contained expressions into equivalence classes.
+First, let's generate a simplification oracle that uses a pre-computed simplification database as input and clusters the contained expressions into equivalence classes.

 ```
 $ python scripts/gen_oracle.py database/3_variables_constants_7_nodes.txt oracle.pickle
 msynth - INFO: Computing oracle for 30 variables and 50 samples.
                Using library at 'database/3_variables_constants_7_nodes.txt'